MarionDugue/SCOUT-sentinel-processor/README.md

 ## Overview

-SCOUT_preprocess automates the acquisition, processing, and statistiacl extraction of relevant metrics of SAR and optical satellite data for crop monitoring.
+SCOUT-sentinel-processor automates the acquisition, processing, and statistiacl extraction of relevant metrics of SAR and optical satellite data for crop monitoring.

 ### Key Capabilities